fbpx

 How do I pay if I’ve lost my PCN number?

 The most simple and best way to resolve your problem is by getting in touch with the local authority that issued you with the penalty charge notice.
-Without your PCN number, you won’t be able to pay online, which is often the easiest and most convenient way for motorists to pay.
+Without your PCN number, you won’t be able to pay online, which is often the easiest and most convenient way for motorists to pay, start an appeal, or even simply to check on the status of their vehicle fine.

 When you call the issuing authority to ask for your PCN number, they may give you an option to pay for your PCN over the phone.
 Keep in mind that this might take a few days to clear.

-However, if you plan on appealing your PCN number, you’ll need to make that clear to them over the phone.
+However, if you plan on appealing your PCN, you’ll need to make that clear to them over the phone.
 They’ll be able to search for your parking ticket using your vehicle registration number.

 NOTE: you might need to be the registered owner of the vehicle to receive your PCN details.